HarshithReddy04/Churn-Prediction-in-Telecom-Industry-using-Logistic-Regression/README.md

 Monitoring and Iteration: Churn prediction models need to be continuously monitored and updated as new data becomes available.
 This allows companies to adapt their retention strategies and improve the accuracy of predictions over time.

 Churn prediction is a valuable tool for telecom companies to reduce customer attrition, improve customer satisfaction, and increase revenue.
 It allows them to be proactive in addressing the needs of at-risk customers and can save significant costs compared to acquiring new customers to replace those who leave.

+In the telecom industry, churn prediction using logistic regression involves using customer data to build a model that predicts whether a customer will leave (churn) or stay.
+This model is trained on historical data, tested for accuracy, and used to identify at-risk customers.
+Telecom companies can then implement strategies to retain these customers, ultimately reducing attrition and maintaining a healthy customer base.
+Continuous monitoring and model updates are essential for long-term effectiveness.